-- Continuing to develop and enhance our services in line with our Strategic Plan; - Responding to an increasing number of people turning to us for help and support as the housing and homelessness crisis continues to deepen; - Provision of a Cold Weather Response Shelter & Emergency Service to facilitate an increase in required capacity for Emergency Services in Galway City; - The establishment, in cooperation with our partners in Cope Galway, Galway City Council and the HSE, of a Housing First Service in Galway; - The commencement of a Community Detox Pilot Service; - The acquistion of additional housing units in order to provide pathways out of homelessness for clients; - The acquisition of a commercial premises for our furniture shop, some of our community support services and our support functions (finance, HR etc).
-The new space will see teams, currently situated in multiple premises, operate from one building and reduce our rental costs over the medium term;
+- Keeping clients, staff and volunteers safe during the pandemic; - Continuing to develop and enhance our services in line with our Strategic Plan; - Responding to an increasing number of people turning to us for help and support as the combination of the Covid pandemic and the housing and homelessness crises presented particular challenges for people who were homeless or at risk of homelessness; - Provision of a Cold Weather Response Shelter & Emergency Service to facilitate an increase in required capacity for Emergency Services in Galway City; - The roll out, in cooperation with our partners in Cope Galway, Galway City Council and the HSE, of a Housing First Service in Galway; - The commencement of the 'My Home' Pilot, in collaboration with the HSE; - The roll out of a Community Detox Pilot Service; - The acquistion of additional housing units in order to provide pathways out of homelessness for clients; - The commencement of the development of a commercial premises for our furniture shop, some of our community support services and our support functions (finance, HR etc).
+The new space will see teams, currently situated in multiple premises, operate from one building and reduce our rental costs over the medium term; - The provision of continued support to North West Simon Community.